 Introduction to Parameters

 Parameters can be used to create global constants.
-A parameter can be used with a $ sign, like$status
+A parameter can be used with a $ sign, like$status in this parameterized filtered metric:

 - Global value (per workspace)